Multi-Purchase Behavior: Modeling, Estimation and Optimization: Experiments

 \section{Experiments}

 We perform two sets of experiments.
-The goal in the first set is to validate the merits of the \rcm~ model compared to other models on real data based on the empirical fit and the revenue obtained by optimizing based on this model.
-In the second set, we benchmark the solution quality and computational times of the optimization approaches (Section~\ref{sec:algorithms}) in detail, to ascertain their suitability in offline and online recommendation settings.
+The goal in the first set is to validate the merits of the \rcm~model compared to other models on real data based on the empirical fit and the expected revenue obtained.
+In the second set, we benchmark the solution quality and computational times of the optimization approaches for \bmvl-2 (Section~\ref{sec:alg-rec-set} and \appAlgFull) in detail, to ascertain their suitability in the online recommendation setting.

 All results reported here are based on $50$ Monte Carlo runs for each configuration, unless otherwise noted.
-For computation times and the optimality gap metrics, we have plotted the median along with the 25th and 75th percentiles.
-We segment the number of products $\numberOfItems$ into three regimens, viz., (a) Small: $20-80$, (b) Medium: $100-400$, and (c) Large: $500-1500$ products, while discussing scalability trends.
-Additional runs/variations of these experiments are documented in the appendix.
+For computation times and the optimality gap metrics, we have plotted the median along with the $25^{\textrm{th}}$ and $75^{\textrm{th}}$ percentiles.
+We segment the number of products $\numberOfItems$ into three regimes while discussing scalability trends, viz., (a) Small: $20-80$, (b) Medium: $100-400$, and (c) Large: $500-1500$ products.
+Some additional runs/variations of these experiments are documented in \appAddExp.